jpinsonneau/mcp-shield/docs/comparisons.md

 - You're deploying to OpenShift and need OpenShift-specific OAuth handling
 - You want proxy tokens for enhanced security
 - You need support for dynamic localhost redirect URIs (agentic CLI clients)
+- You want **direct tool routing** for better performance (tool calls bypass mcp-gateway)

 When using MCP Shield with mcp-gateway:
 - MCP Shield runs as a sidecar alongside mcp-gateway, handling OAuth flows
+- **Automatic Gateway Discovery**: MCP Shield automatically detects mcp-gateway and discovers upstream servers from its `/status` endpoint
+- **Direct Tool Routing**: MCP Shield routes tool calls directly to upstream MCP servers, bypassing mcp-gateway for better performance
+  - Tool calls go: Client → MCP Shield → Upstream MCP Server (direct)
+  - Non-tool requests (like `tools/list`) go: Client → MCP Shield → mcp-gateway (for aggregation)
+- **Session Management**: MCP Shield automatically establishes and manages sessions with upstream servers for direct routing
 - MCP Shield forwards requests to mcp-gateway with the Authorization header containing the real OAuth token
 - mcp-gateway uses the Authorization header from MCP Shield when connecting to backend MCP servers
-- This provides the best of both worlds: multi-server aggregation (mcp-gateway) + complete OAuth flow handling (MCP Shield)
+- This provides the best of both worlds: multi-server aggregation (mcp-gateway) + complete OAuth flow handling (MCP Shield) + direct tool routing for performance
 - **Important**: Do not configure static credentials for backend servers in mcp-gateway when using MCP Shield, as the dynamic Authorization header from MCP Shield should be used instead

-See the [MCP Gateway deployment guide](examples/mcp-gateway.md) for details on deploying MCP Shield with mcp-gateway.
+See the [MCP Gateway deployment guide](examples/mcp-gateway.md) and [Direct Tool Routing documentation](direct-tool-routing.md) for details on deploying MCP Shield with mcp-gateway.

 ### Summary